 Repository age

-Both Netbird and OpenVPN have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity and features when making your decision.
+Netbird appears to have several advantages over OpenVPN, particularly in popularity, growth and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity and features when making your decision.

 Both tools share common technology foundations, being built with Bash.
 However, they differ in their additional technology choices: Netbird uses JavaScript, CSS, Typescript, JSX, Golang while OpenVPN leverages Python, C, Objective-C, Perl.